 We have seen in the last post (Part 1) that life is not conserved, while matter and energy are.
 We know that life is an emergent phenomenon from complex chemical interactions.
 As discussed in the last post, there are a multitude of complex systems that also emerge from physical and chemical interactions that are not alive.
 A storm emerges from a particular set of circumstances involving temperature, humidity, pressure and wind, and some of these (like wind) are themselves emergent phenomena of more basic components (such as temperature gradients in the atmosphere).
 A storm, as a complex system, can be said to be born as a result of accidental configurations that occur together in the right place at the right time.
 The storm will last for some period (its “lifetime”), and then “die” as the factors that keep it in homeostasis either dissipate or change due to other random, accidental events.
 If conditions of temperature and other factors are right, a random collision between two molecules in the atmosphere or the ocean may lead to a chemical reaction, producing the “birth” of a new compound.
 That compound will also remain in existence until it is in turn degraded by further chemical interactions, hydrolysis, or decomposition.

 Furthermore, it appears that the processes by which complex systems are terminated or destroyed have much in common, whether those systems are alive or not.
 In each case, it isn’t matter or energy that is lost, but the complexity and regularity of the system itself.
 In each case, the homeostasis or maintenance of the system breaks down.
 A storm travels over land and dissipates its energy; the wind dies down, the rain clouds scatter.
-An organism runs out of food, and the energy required to maintain its cellular integrity is not available.
+A complex chemical compound undergoes hydrolysis, bonds are broken, and the chemical is transformed to a simpler one.
 A star runs out of nuclear fuel.
 Sometimes such death events are accidental, and sometimes they are inevitable, predictable part of the process of the system.

 However these systems, while they share the features of complexity, emergence, and decomposition with life, do not undergo natural selection, because (as we saw in the last post), they lack inheritance: they have no inherent informational content that is passed to progeny.